Doug Henning Was The Magic Rainbow Unicorn Of Magic

 Good-bye, Med School.
 Hello, Magic School

 Performing his magic in front of live audiences was addicting for Henning.
-He decided to shelf his plans for medical school to focus more on his act.
+He decided to shelve his plans for medical school to focus more on his act.
 Henning was awarded a grant from the Canadian government after persuading them that magic performance is an art form.
-He invested the grant money into crafting a stage show, which he titled Spellbound and had a successful run in Toronto.
+He invested the grant money into crafting Spellbound, a stage show that had a successful run in Toronto.

 Henning’s show, Spellbound, and his next stage show, The Magic Show, which ran on Broadway in May of 1974, were wildly popular with audiences because they brought a contemporary twist to traditional magic shows.
 Henning incorporated rock music, brightly colored costumes, and modern dance into his stage show.
 It was a complete package of music and magic that totally captured the groovy vibe on the seventies and brought a theatrical modernization to the magic industry.
 The Magic Show enjoyed a four and a half year stay on Broadway and earned Henning a Tony Award nomination.